2008–09 Georgetown Hoyas men's basketball team: Non-conference schedule

 Moving up to No. 21 in the AP Poll, the Hoyas next traveled to Lake Buena Vista, Florida, to play in the Old Spice Classic.
-They met Wichita State in the first round in a game in which the Shockers outrebounded the Hoyas 17-6 but shot only 27.9 percent from the field, and Georgetown went 8-for-8 in free throws in the final minute to preserve a 58-50 victory, with Austin Freeman scoring a game-high 18 points, DaJuan Summers 14, and Greg Monroe 11.
-In the semifinal the following day, the Hoyas faced No. 12 Tennessee, their first ranked opponent of the season.
+They met Wichita State in the first round in a game in which the Shockers outrebounded the Hoyas 17–6 but shot only 27.9 percent from the field, and Georgetown went 8-for-8 in free throws in the final minute to preserve a 58–50 victory, with Austin Freeman scoring a game-high 18 points, DaJuan Summers 14, and Greg Monroe 11.
+In the semi-final the following day, the Hoyas faced No. 12 Tennessee, their first ranked opponent of the season.
 Four Hoyas – Chris Wright with 18 points, DaJuan Summers with 17, Greg Monroe with 15, and Austin Freeman with 12 – scored in double figures as Georgetown shot 53 percent from the field.
-But Georgetown also committed 20 turnovers, including 10 in the first 15 minutes, and had an uncharacteristically porous defense, allowing the Volunteers also to shoot 53 percent from the field, and Tennessee had a 39-37 advantage at halftime.
-Early in the second half, the Hoyas went on a 23-10 run to pull ahead, 65-57, but the Volunteers then responded with a 10-1 run of their own to take a 67-66 lead, followed by an 8-3 run to give Tennessee a 75-69 advantage.
-With some starters in early foul trouble on both sides, both teams′ benches saw significant playing time, and that worked to Tennessee's advantage, with the Volunteers′ bench outscoring the Hoyas′ bench 37-12.
-Tennessee handed the Hoyas their first defeat, 90-78.
-Georgetown thus met Maryland two days later in the third-place game, only the third meeting between the cross-town rivals since 1980, the first since the 2001 NCAA tournament, and the first during the regular season since 1993.
+But Georgetown also committed 20 turnovers, including 10 in the first 15 minutes, and had an uncharacteristically porous defense, allowing the Volunteers also to shoot 53 percent from the field, and Tennessee had a 39–37 advantage at halftime.
+Early in the second half, the Hoyas went on a 23–10 run to pull ahead, 65–57, but the Volunteers then responded with a 10–1 run of their own to take a 67–66 lead, followed by an 8–3 run to give Tennessee a 75–69 advantage.
+With some starters in early foul trouble on both sides, both teams′ benches saw significant playing time, and that worked to Tennessee's advantage, with the Volunteers′ bench outscoring the Hoyas′ bench 37–12.
+Tennessee handed the Hoyas their first defeat, 90–78.
+Georgetown thus met Maryland two days later in the fifth-place game, only the third meeting between the cross-town rivals since 1980, the first since the 2001 NCAA tournament, and the first during the regular season since 1993.
 Freeman scored 18 points, Summers contributed 14, Monroe had 12, and Jessie Sapp scored 10 as the Hoyas made 10 of their first 14 shots, shot 53.1 percent from the field, and held the Terrapins to 36.1 percent shooting.
-Georgetown led by as many as 21 points in the first half, by 38-20 at halftime, by 61-33 with 13 minutes left in the second half, and by 73-38 with 7½ minutes to play on the way to an easy 75-48 victory to secure third place.
+Georgetown led by as many as 21 points in the first half, by 38–20 at halftime, by 61–33 with 13 minutes left in the second half, and by 73–38 with 7½ minutes to play on the way to an easy 75–48 victory to secure fifth place.